 In the Path of the Ancestors indeed proved to be the right title at the right time for the Hà Nội New Music Ensemble.
 Post concert noise and chatter continues to flood the city’s cultural discussions while both Vietnamese national and international television networks can’t seem to get enough of me, resulting in very good media exposure for a new music group in its fourth season.

 Here’s the recipe list for our Vietnamese success.
 Three now continuous generations of Vietnamese composers, young (Lương Huệ Trinh) middle (Vũ Nhật Tân) and old (Nguyễn Thiện Đạo).
 Two brilliant guest artists from our neighbors in the superb Hong Kong New Music Ensemble (Karina Yau and Chronicle Li).
-Devoted Vietnamese musicians (lead by Phạm Trường Sơn, Bảo Cóc and Vũ Nhật Tân) in a long term relationship with a two-time Grammy Award winning conductor and his visionary violist/advisor/coach/author wife from Los Angeles, an essential city for international new music (yours truly and my wife Jan).
+Devoted Vietnamese musicians (lead by Phạm Trường Sơn, Bảo Cóc and Vũ Nhật Tân) in a long term relationship with a two-time Grammy Award winning conductor and his visionary violist/advisor/coach/author wife from Los Angeles, an important center internationally for new music (yours truly and my wife Jan).
 Collaboration with revered Vietnamese national treasures in the Ancient Ensemble of Tonkin/Đông Kinh Cổ Nhạc (led by Đàm Quang Minh).
 Media exposure from national television networks VTV1 (domestic nightly news) and VTV4 (a Cultural Mosaic feature interview for domestic and international audiences).
 Multiple press and digital outlet reports.
 A Facebook-monsoon both before and after the concert.
 Elated emails of congratulations from Paris by Nguyễn Thiện Đạo’s widow Hélène.
 The visible advocacy of an esteemed Vietnamese poet laureate, Nguyễn Duy, in the audience.
 The support of the Grand Hall of the Việt Nam National Academy of Music with its world class acoustics (thank you, Japan).

 And, last but not least, the best concert banners in the world!